blankeifado/openmatbXLabvanced/README.md

 \# MATB-lite (RESMAN + SYSMON)

-This repo contains a small browser-hostable implementation of two MATB-II subtasks: RESMAN and SYSMON.
+ChatGPT was asked to make a web/iframe-compatible task of resman and sysmon, taken from https://github.com/juliencegarra/OpenMATB